-Temporary Tablespaces: to BIGFILE or not to BIGFILE
+Temporary Tablespaces: to BIGFILE or Not to BIGFILE

 Dec 5, 2012 / By Marc Fielding

 The default Exadata database “dbm” comes with a single BIGFILE tablespace, and I’ve found this approach to work well in most cases.
-However, the OTN question reminded me of a situation I encountered last year where we couldn’t use BIGFILE tablespaces for performance reasons, and I thought I’d share some of the details with Pythian blog readers.
+However, the OTN question reminded me of a situation I encountered last year where i couldn’t use BIGFILE tablespaces for performance reasons, and I thought I’d share some of the details with Pythian blog readers.

 synchronization parameter set to

 FALSE, effectively increasing concurrency beyond the original test system.

 AWR showed a large volume of buffer-busy activity:

 Top 5 Timed Foreground Events ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Avg wait % DB Event Waits Time(s) (ms) Time Wait Class ------------------------------ ------------ ----------- ------ ------ ------------- gc buffer busy release 110,700,450 12,544,451 113 58.9 Cluster buffer busy waits 112,565,811 3,950,102 35 18.5 Concurrency latch: cache buffers chains 113,162,321 2,335,055 21 11.0 Concurrency enq: SS - contention 20,026,343 1,208,422 60 5.7 Configuration gc buffer busy acquire 11,244,505 720,003 64 3.4 Cluster

 To drill down, I used ASH (active session history) information.
 Given the raw volume of sessions and data, though, querying dba_hist_active_sess_history is very slow.
 I therefore took advantage of Exadata’s hybrid columnar compression feature to create a smaller, flattened, and compressed work table containing observations from the RAT replay period.
 The resulting table is much faster to query.